azeight/azion-edge-functions/README.md

 Create or update an Edge Functions on Azion Edge Nodes.

-The domain name is the key for decision to a create or update Edge Function, then if the domain name is already on use by an Edge Function, the function will be updated.
+The domain name is the key for decision to a create or update an Edge Function, then if the domain name is already on use by an Edge Function, the function will be updated.

 ## Inputs